-Spinal cord compression occurs when any substance puts pressure on the cord.
-The substance can be a bone fragment and can develop anywhere along the spine, starting from the neck all the way to the lower spine.
+Spinal cord compression occurs when any structure puts pressure on the cord.
+The structure can be fragments of spinal bones and they can develop anywhere along the spine, starting from the neck all the way to the lower spine.

-How to Treat & Prevent?
+How to Treat & Prevent Spinal Compression

 Other Exercises to Manage Spinal Compression

-Exercises like the stationary bike maintain an ideal posture for this condition.
+Exercises like the stationary bike help maintain an ideal posture for this condition.
 The spine is bent forward slightly, which opens up the spinal canal, reducing the compression of the spine.
 Walking and swimming serve similar purposes for this condition.